About me

 Family dynamics and chosen kinship

-Whether you’re carrying stories from the diaspora, seeking culturally affirming care, or just needing a place to breathe—I’m here to walk with you.
+Whether you are carrying memories from the diaspora, perplexed about your identity, or just needing a place to breathe—I am here with you.